 Along her prolific culinary journey, she hasn’t strayed away from her grandma’s Peranakan recipes that she embraced dearly as her most invaluable childhood memories.

-For a taste of her deep-rooted food heritage, Shermay guided me through the steps of making her Grandma’s Vegetable Curry, using Shermay’ organic products.
+For a taste of her deep-rooted food heritage, Shermay guided me through the steps of making her Grandma’s Vegetable Curry, using Shermay’s organic products.
 (Find the recipe below).

-Shermay’ example as a woman who decided to blaze her trail in a predominantly masculine career was initially the core of this post theme, yet Shermay surprised me with a new brave business move that flipped my post theme on its head.
+Shermays’ example as a woman who decided to blaze her trail in a predominantly masculine career was initially the core theme of this post, yet Shermay surprised me with a new brave business move that flipped my post theme on its head.

-She launched the initiative “Save our Food Crafters” #savefnbsg.
+She launched the initiative “Save Our Food Crafters” #savefnbsg.
 Her initiative aims at sheltering small food business owners who are painfully hit by the disruptions of COVID-19.
-And while many mega grocery stores stopped their delivery service, Shermay embarked on a new business adventure, with a few food crafters on board, offering to take grocery orders and deliver to consumers’ doors’ step.
+And while many mega grocery stores stopped their delivery service, Shermay embarked on a new business adventure, with a few food crafters on board, offering to take grocery orders and deliver to consumers door steps.

 The proceeds of food orders made on Shermay.com go directly to the food crafters and the ecosystem they support in Singapore.

-Shermay couldn’t find a better time to pay back to Singapore, the island that endowed her a splendid platform, avid market and sophisticated foodie clientele to thrive as a food maven.
+Shermay couldn’t find a better time to pay back Singapore, the island that endowed her a splendid platform, an avid market, and sophisticated foodie clientele to thrive as a food maven.